webdriverio-community/wdio-cucumberjs-json-reporter/README.md

 - **Mandatory:** No
 - **Default:** `true`

-When a spec if retried the report will be appended to the existing report file from the previous tries if this property is set to `false`.
+When a spec is retried the report will be appended to the existing report file from the previous tries if this property is set to `false`.

 **Example**:
 `['cucumberjs-json', { jsonFolder: '.tmp/new/', language: 'en', disableHooks:true}]`